Last a head coach at Menlo College, Lisle has built a large following online

 After college, Beamon played parts of two seasons in professional baseball after signing with the Seattle Mariners.
 A draftee on three occasions, Beamon was selected by the St. Louis Cardinals in the 12th round of the 2004 MLB Rule IV Draft.

 Since retiring from baseball, Beamon taught baseball and softball players of all levels in southern Illinois and the greater St. Louis, Mo., area at Athletix Factory and LSI.
 He served as an evaluator for USA Baseball's youth teams since focusing on coaching.

-Earning his degree at UNLV in 2010, Beamon is engaged to Kristina Diaz, and the couple has a son, Kai.
+Earning his degree at UNLV in 2010, Beamon has two sons, Kai and Cash.

 Beamon's Employment Timeline